yashk2810/jekyll-now/_posts/2017-4-15-Applying Convolutional Neural Network on the MNIST dataset.md

 ![MNIST](https://raw.githubusercontent.com/yashk2810/yashk2810.github.io/master/images/mnist.png "MNIST")

 MNIST dataset contains images of handwritten digits.
-It has 60,000 images under the training set and 10,000 images under the test set.
+It has 60,000 grayscale images under the training set and 10,000 grayscale images under the test set.
 We will use the Keras library with Tensorflow backend to classify the images.

 ## What is a Convolutional Neural Network?